-Image 8-30 Example of the screen size menu
+Image 8-34 Example of the screen size menu

 - 2. Select either Screen width or Screen height. - 3.
-Set the new value to shrink either the width or height of the warp outline so that the outline is equal with the active source. - Tip: A red border will be projected along with the current image.
-The border is a visual tool, showing the result of the adjusted outline.
+Set the new value to shrink either the width or height of the warp outline so that the outline is equal with the active source.